Skip to Content

 How Do You Treat Chondrosarcoma?

-The most common treatment for chondrosarcoma is surgery to remove the tumor.
+The goals of chondrosarcoma treatment are to remove the tumor, prevent the cancer from spreading to other parts of your body, eliminate symptoms, and reduce your risk of complications.
+Surgical removal is the preferred treatment for most chondrosarcomas.
 Doctors may use other therapies as well, depending on the type, grade, and location of your tumor.

 Surgery for chondrosarcoma